nolash/swarm-adaptive-node/user-stories/user_pss_light.md

 ---
-name: PSS Light mode
-about: PSS Light mode
+title: PSS Light mode
-title: "PSS Light mode"
 ---

 ## Rationale ##

+Some devices and some scenarios come with restriced resources.
+Simulatenously these devices and scenarios may represent the bulk for end-users for applications building on Swarm.
+It must be possible to run Swarm with the bare necessities for the application's purpose.

 ## User-Story ##

-I want to run a node that uses as little bandwidth as possible.
+As a dapp developer I want to be able to integrate with pss without having to forward traffic for other nodes.
 It should only send and receive pss messages.

 I will not forward messages for the network.